 Being the thrifter that I am, I learned from experience that it’s easy to accidentally get a bike that needs a lot of repairs, and the shops don’t cut you any deals on repairs if you didn’t buy the bike from them.
 I’m afraid that the combination of Russ’ height needs (he’s 6’6″), current market availabilities, and our need to be on bikes that perform well and similarly enough for us to ride together will push us higher in price ranges.

 Choosing a recumbent is daunting, and not just a little.
 Really.
 There are good guides, but many recumbents are order online propositions and we’re talking about the difference between book knowledge and experience.
 When I buy a regular bike, first, I have experience riding one and second, I’m at a shop where I can test ride it in the parking lot.
-They’re too expensive to experiment.
+High end bikes are too expensive to experiment.
 I need to get it right on the first try.
 I joined some facebook groups to see what I could figure out, but they were different enough in focus as to be unhelpful.

 We narrowed it down a little.
 We thought about tandems from time to time, but finding one of those in the right size is likely to mean custom, and I’ve always been a little afraid I’d be a slacker (without intending to) on a tandem.
 A tandem could be fun for a lark on some other occasion, but when I consider the primary reason for back up, that one of us might need to go for help or the car, that settles it.
 Sticking with separate bikes/recumbents also leaves us open to put cameras on each bike, potentially doubling our videos without doubling travel cost or time.
 All we have to do is buy more cameras, equipment, accessories and mounts.